obazl/dev_obazl/README.md

 ### manifest

+> **NOTE**: the `demos/dev` subdirectory is not a demo; it's a private
+       workspace you can use to store shell scripts, data files, etc. Everything in it is gitignored.

 * [conditional](demos/conditional) Conditional compilation - selection of build targets based on config parameters

 * [configuration](demos/configuration) - demonstrates use of build